jdegoes/blueeyes/README.md

 Rest path patterns are composed from the following building blocks:

  * String literals, such as "/foo/bar".
  * Symbols, which are placeholders for url fragments, such as "/foo/'fooId".
 Symbols do not match path separator characters or periods, although they do match underscores, dashes, numbers, and spaces.
- * Regular expressions.
+Symbols are extracted and placed into request parameters, keyed by symbol name.
+ * Regular expressions, such as "/foo/bar/baz.(?<extension>\w{3,4})".
+Any part of a string wrapped in parentheses is automatically treated as a regular expression.
+Named capture groups are extracted and placed into request parameters, keyed by capture group name.

 Although it's most common to create patterns from strings or symbols, you can also create them using the methods available on an existing pattern.
 For example:

     pattern / 'foo
     pattern / "foo"
+    pattern / "(?<email>\w+@\w+\.\w{2,3})"

 ### Consumption